nicholas-long/environment/zet/20230925193834/README.md

   - pbcopy and pbpaste
   - this will affect the tmux scripts that copy the tmux buffer to clipboard
 - `$EDITOR` is still not defined from within tmux - why?
+- mac os is missing the `ip` command. seriously?

 - how to tell if ls supports `time-style`
 ```bash